BootGen/BootGen/README.md

 ```
 ## Known Limitations

 There are many limitations of this project, simply because for many things there is no single accepted way to code it.
-We intend to generate those parts of your project that are fairly standard.
-If there is multiple accepted ways to implement a certain feature, or it is too complex to generate, then we won't generate it.
+We intend to generate only those parts of your project that are fairly standard.
+We aim for the wide useability of the generated code, not completeness.
 Please treat the generated code as a basis of your work, and not something that you can hand over to a client out of the box.

 There are however limitations that we do plan to overcome in the future.
 These are:
  * It is currently not possible to create self referencing Many-To-Many connections.